 In August 2020, Ride On formed Rancho Potrero Trail Rides, LLC (RPTR) as a wholly-owned subsidiary.
 The intent of RPTR is to promote access to and awareness of open space for individuals of all abilities by providing trail rides on horseback in the open space adjoining RPTR.
 This operation meets one of the requirements of the lease between Ride On and the CRPD.
 The purpose of forming a separate LLC is part of a strategy to segregate risk relating to trail rides from core Ride On LA operations.
-As part of an Operating Agreement, Ride On LA provided start-up equipment and funds to commence operation which RPTR will repay over the course of 2021.
-As of December 31, 2020, RPTR recorded a net loss of \$66,346 and the funds due to Ride On LA from RPTR totaled \$66,346.
+As part of an Operating Agreement, Ride On LA provided start-up equipment and funds to commence operation.
+RPTR repaid these start-up funds in the amount of \$66,346 over the course of 2021.
+As of December 31, 2021, RPTR recorded a net income of \$2,443.